parttimenerd/jfr-redact/README.md

   - Optional, enabled via `--pseudonymize` flag
 - **Text File Redaction**: Apply the same redaction patterns to arbitrary text files
   - Perfect for redacting Java error logs (hs_err_pid*.log) which contain system properties, environment variables, and file paths

+As a utility, you can also concatenate multiple JFR files into a single recording without redaction, saving space.

 ## Installation